leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 > Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
 After all, we're hero explorers!
 <i><b>We are Brave and Fearless Hero Travellers ... 💪 </b> No need for CheatMode</i> 🏅

-<b>Confidence : I'm in the process of redoing/revisiting (for) myself the expeditions myself to check them ... </b>
+<b>Confidence : I'm in the process of redoing/revisiting (for) myself the expeditions myself to check them ... </b>  but 💾 **A Expedition Mega Save Project by** [Geldric™](https://steamcommunity.com/app/275850/discussions/0/4286936086674242135) on Steam has enabled us to check everything so far!

 I still need to check a few details on :
 :on: Expedition 03bis (special vacation 2023)
 :on: Expedition 07 Leviathan (permadeath mode)

-I use the json files from this joint **advanced customisation module** between myself and *@cwmonkey* to enable you to adapt the difficulty of Expeditions.
+🙊 I use the json files from this joint **advanced customisation module** between myself and *@cwmonkey* to enable you to adapt the difficulty of Expeditions.
 (I dreamt it and he coded it masterfully) --> https://cwmonkey.github.io/nms-expeditions